Greek

 It will concern various relevant topics related to the protection of monuments, such as: archaeology, material science, modern methods of recording, security of museum exhibits, etc. In this way, students will obtain an overview on the expertise of other specialties involved in the protection of monuments and archaeological sites.

-Instructors: Μ. Fragiadakis, C. Spyrakos, E. Toumpakari, I. Psycharis
+Instructors: Μ. Fragiadakis, C. Spyrakos, I. Psycharis, E. Toumpakari

 301. Computational Geomechanics